Value-added tax (VAT)

 In accordance with the Turkish tax regulations, all employees working under a resident employer are included into the local payroll.
 The employer withholds taxes and other duties on income at source, and the employees receive the net amount after the deductions.
 The income tax and the stamp tax should be declared by the employers filing the withholding tax return.
 The tax tables applicable to individuals are provided in the Taxes on personal income section of Turkey’s Individual tax summary.
-(Please also note that even if it is obtained from a single employer, if the total annual wage income exceeds 600 thousand TRY for 2020, individuals will have to submit a declaration.)

 The social security premiums and the unemployment premiums should be declared by the employers filing the social security premium declaration on a monthly basis.

 Income tax, stamp tax, social security premiums, and unemployment premiums are the legal deductions from the salary.